 A mammogram is the "gold standard" screening test for breast cancer.
 It's well established that yearly 'grams will DX cancers well before they are palpable, leading to earlier diagnoses and saved lives.
 All experts agree to begin yearly mammograms by age 50; many (including myself) believe the pro's outweigh the con's to begin at 40.
 Regrettably, less than half of all women ...Read more

 - Talk to a doctor live online for free

 - What does breast cancer look like on a digital mammogram?

-- What does cancer look like?
+- What does cancer look like on a mammogram?

-- What does breast cancer look like on an ultrasound?
+- What does breast cancer look like on a mammogram?

 - What does a breast cancer tumor look like?

 - What does breast look like?